 Minimalist kitchen tour

 I want to write that it’s the state of our kitchen after doing a big decluttering at our home at the beginning of this year.
-But I haven’t tidied, organized or cleaned things on purpose for this pictures.
+But I haven’t tidied, organized or cleaned things on purpose for these pictures.
 I’ve just taken the photos one day.
 If I’d like to stage my kitchen, you’d wait muuuuch longer for this article.

 Shelves and drawers under the countertops